ankurshashcode/reliefqueue-ai/docs/ai-boundary.md

 make no-secrets
 ```

-`AI_MODE=none` and `AI_MODE=mock` must remain safe local paths.
-Missing external provider configuration should be a clear SKIP/degraded PASS, not a hidden failure.
+`AI_MODE=none` and `AI_MODE=mock` must remain usable.
+Missing provider configuration should produce a clear offline, skipped, or degraded state—not a false live claim.

-## OpenAI-compatible endpoint boundary
+## Provider boundary

-Real provider smoke may be run with an OpenAI-compatible endpoint only when secrets are passed through environment variables and logs redact secret values.
-Diagnostics should show sanitized endpoint/model, HTTP/provider failure class, parsed JSON keys when available, and validation reason.
-Do not print the full shell environment or private report text.
+ReliefQueue uses an OpenAI-compatible adapter so the workflow is not tied to one model vendor.
+Secrets are supplied through server-side environment variables and must never appear in browser code, logs, public exports, or screenshots.

+Diagnostics may expose sanitized provider labels, model labels, status classes, latency, token counts, parsed-key summaries, and validation reasons.
+They must not expose credentials, full environments, or private report text.

+## Output contract

+Provider output must:

+- pass strict schema and semantic checks;
+- preserve source coverage for dossier inputs;
+- remain bound to the request challenge where live verification is used;
-AI output must be a flat advisory object that passes strict validation.
-Successful provider output must still set human review required and must not overwrite deterministic dispatch, rescue, safety, closure, or verified-location fields.
+- state that human review is required;
+- never overwrite deterministic dispatch, rescue, safety, closure, or verified-location fields.

-## AMD/vLLM readiness
+## AMD/vLLM path

-The boundary is provider-independent: models should be replaceable per job.
-Local/self-hosted vLLM on AMD hardware is a future deployment option, not a requirement for deterministic demos.

-Keep the adapter compatible with OpenAI-style chat/completion endpoints where practical, but do not add provider-specific assumptions to the crisis workflow.

-## Fallback rule

-If AI is unavailable, slow, malformed, or unsafe, ReliefQueue keeps the deterministic queue output and reports the AI limitation clearly.
-Operators should still be able to run demos, privacy checks, dashboard checks, and live infrastructure proof without real AI.
+ReliefQueue has a verified historical campaign on AMD Developer Cloud using AMD Instinct MI300X and vLLM.
+That evidence is documented in [amd-evidence.md](amd-evidence.md).

+The ordinary workflow advisory is deterministic and must not be described as live AMD inference.
+A current request is live only when its request-level verification contract passes.

+## Failure and fallback

+When AI is unavailable, slow, malformed, incomplete, or unsafe:

+1. keep the deterministic queue result;
+2. show the provider limitation clearly;
+3. do not label the request verified;
+4. do not hide fallback use;
+5. keep human review required.

+Provider failure must not block local demos, privacy checks, field workflows, public exports, or deterministic submission validation.